Gale Sayers: 1965: Rookie season

-Sayers was drafted by the Chicago Bears in the first round, fourth overall, in the 1965 NFL Draft, and was also picked fifth overall by the Kansas City Chiefs of the American Football League in the AFL draft.
+Sayers was the fourth overall selection in the 1965 NFL draft, taken by the Chicago Bears, and was also picked fifth overall by the Kansas City Chiefs of the American Football League in the AFL draft.
 After consulting his wife, he decided he would rather play in Chicago, signing with George Halas's Bears.
-In his rookie year, he scored an NFL-record 22 touchdowns: 14 rushing, six receiving, and one each on punt and kickoff returns.
+In his rookie year, Sayers scored an NFL-record 22 touchdowns: 14 rushing, six receiving, and one each on punt and kickoff returns.
 He gained 2,272 all-purpose yards, a record for an NFL rookie, with 1,371 of them coming from scrimmage.
 Sayers averaged 5.2 yards per rush and 17.5 yards per reception.
 His return averages were 14.9 yards per punt return and a league-high 31.4 yards per kickoff return.

-Against the Minnesota Vikings on October 17, Sayers carried 13 times for 64 yards and a touchdown; caught four passes for 63 yards and two touchdowns; and had a 98-yard kickoff return touchdown in the 45–37 Bears victory.
-He was the last NFL player to score a rushing, receiving, and kickoff return touchdown in the same game until Tyreek Hill accomplished the feat over 50 years later, in 2016.
+Against the Minnesota Vikings on October 17, Sayers carried 13 times for 64 yards and a touchdown; caught four passes for 63 yards and two touchdowns, and had a 98-yard kickoff return touchdown in the 45–37 Bears victory.
+He was the last NFL player to score a rushing, receiving, and kickoff return touchdown in the same game until Tyreek Hill accomplished the feat over 50 years later in 2016.
 Bears coach Halas lauded Sayers after the game, saying, "I don't ever remember seeing a rookie back who was as good," and deemed his talents equal to former Bears greats Red Grange and George McAfee.
 "And remember," said Halas, "we used to call George 'One-Play McAfee'."
 On December 12, Sayers tied Ernie Nevers' and Dub Jones' record for touchdowns in a single game, scoring six in a 61–20 victory over the San Francisco 49ers that was played in muddy conditions at the Chicago Cubs' Wrigley Field.
 He accounted for 326 yards in the game: 113 rushing, 89 receiving, and 134 on punt returns.
 Sayers was the consensus choice for NFL Rookie of the Year honors from the AP, UPI, and NEA.

 He was quoted as saying at the time: